in 1781 Cornwallis marched from Wilmington to Petersburg, then to Portsmouth and finally to Yorktown

 Source: Royal Collection Trust, This Plan of the investment / of York and Gloucester (by Sebastian Bauman, 1782)

 Cornwallis tried to escape the siege on the night of October 16-17.
-He planned to use his ships to ferry the British forces across the York River to Gloucester and march north up the Middle Peninsula.
-A storm prevented that movement,
+He started to have his ships ferry the British forces across the York River to Gloucester, planning to march north up the Middle Peninsula.
+A brief storm with the power of a hurricane or derecho interrupted the transport of troops across the river.
+Cornwallis cancelled the escape attempt, knowing that he had only one remaining option.

 Banastre Tarleton fortified Gloucester, and Cornwallis planned to break through the French/American lines so the British could escape north via the Middle Peninsula